 - Cook for ¾ hour until all the ingredients, with the exception of the Irish Moss, has dissolved.

-- Pour the liquid into a strainer to another container.
+- Pour the liquid into a strainer into another container.
 Throw away the boiled Irish Moss.

 - Let the mixture cool and then place in the refrigerator for 5 hours before severing.